-The exact methodology used to measure SSTskin using a ship-borne radiometer shall be fully documented.
+The exact methodology used to measure SSTsubskin using a shipborne MW radiometer shall be fully documented.
 This shall include:

-- A full technical description of the radiometer instrument (e.g. spectral characteristics, sampling characteristics, measurement technique, a description of the instrument internal calibration approach). - The spectral characteristics of the measurement system (i.e. instrument band-pass). - The value used for seawater emissivity. - How the component of "sky radiance" reflected at the sea surface into the radiometer field of view is properly addressed (Donlon and Nightingale [9]). - A description of the radiometer mounting arrangements and the geometric configuration of the radiometer with all measurement angles accurately documented. - A description of steps taken to ensure that measurements are free of ship effects (e.g. ship's bow wave, significant emission from the ship superstructure, emissions from ship exhaust plumes etc). - On-board instrument software used (e.g. version, release date) - Data post processing software (e.g. version, release date) - Any other aspect considered relevant to better understanding the quality of the measurements obtained.
+- A full technical description of the MW radiometer instrument (e.g. spectral characteristics, sampling characteristics, measurement technique, a description of the instrument internal calibration approach). - The spectral characteristics of the measurement system (i.e. instrument band-pass, Polarization, H, V, Full stokes). - A description of the applied emissivity model and the values used - How the important geophysical parameters are estimated, such as wind speed, direction, wind direction relative to look angle, sea surface roughness, sea surface salinity and instrument look orientation with respect to solar angle. - How the component of "sky radiance" reflected at the sea surface into the radiometer field of view is properly addressed. - A description of the radiometer mounting arrangements and the geometric configuration of the radiometer with all measurement angles accurately documented. - A description of steps taken to ensure that measurements are free of ship effects (e.g. ship's bow wave, significant emission from the ship superstructure, emissions from ship exhaust plumes etc). - A description of the steps taken to correct the polarized observations for the attitude, pitch and roll of the ship and look angle with respect to North. - On-board instrument software used (e.g. version, release date) - Data post processing software (e.g. version, release date) - Any other aspect considered relevant to better understanding the quality of the measurements obtained.